 - On-site transportation

-- Class related activities such as tours of markets, chocolate factories, and olive oil productions
+- Class related activities such as tours of markets, chocolate factories, and cooking class

 - International travel health insurance